thierrymoudiki/thierrymoudiki.github.io/_posts/2025-05-30-esgtoolkit-techtonique-api-rush.md

 comments: true
 ---

 Yesterday's blog post demonstrated how to use the (work in progress) stochastic simulation API provided by [techtonique.net](https://www.techtonique.net), to generate scenarios.
+100 API requests are now (and forever) offered to every user, no matter the pricing tier.
 We explored how to simulate paths using the popular:

 1. Geometric Brownian Motion (GBM)
 2. Cox-Ingersoll-Ross (CIR) process